whalec/auspost/pkg/auspost-0.8.1/README.txt

 == FEATURES/PROBLEMS:

-ActiveRecord Validations - validates_location :suburb, :postcode, :state, :on => [:create, :change]
+ActiveRecord Validations - validates_location

+Currently it only returns true or false, and just add's the error "is not valid" to the address accessor.
+But there's better validation coming soon...
+Watch this space.

 == SYNOPSIS: